Best MTB grips 2024 – our testers picks of the best models that will improve your mountain bike's comfort and handling

 Just like the best mountain bike saddles and best mountain bike shoes, everybody has their preference when it comes to the best MTB grips, and what suits someone who has small hands isn't going to be comfortable if you have big hands.

-There is a lot of choice when it comes to grips, so if you're not sure what you're looking for, skip to the bottom of the page where we explain how to choose the best MTB grips for you, and you can also meet the testers who are giving their expert advice.
+There is a lot of choice when it comes to grips, so if you're not sure what you're looking for, skip to the bottom of the page where we explain how to choose the best MTB grips for you.

 Best MTB grips